WUSTL-CSE222-FS18/studio-00-sarah-olsen/README.md

 1. Select `Toggle Preview` (You may also want to make a note of the shortcut keys listed so you can quickly open the preview in the future).

 ***Q1.
 The above paragraph and this sentence use markdown in a few ways.
 Give a brief description of anything unusual you notice.
 Just enter your description on the lines below:***
+The above paragraph uses a bulleted list, highlighting, bolding, and italicization.
 ### Lists

 Create a numbered list of five of your favorite foods in-order from favorite to least favorite in the designated area below.
 Be sure to include at least two things that are made of multiple ingredients.